shashibhushan21/Shofy/README.md

 - **Redux Toolkit:** Efficiently manage state in your application with Redux Toolkit.
 - **Dynamic Routes:** Create dynamic and user-friendly URLs for enhanced navigation.
 - **Based on Bootstrap 5.x:** Utilize the latest version of Bootstrap for responsive and customizable design elements.
-- **Free Premium Quality Support:** Enjoy premium support for a smooth development experience.
+- **Premium Quality Support by Tech Field Solution:** Enjoy premium support for a smooth development experience.
 - **Logo Slider Integration:** Showcase your brand and products with a logo slider.
 - **Sticky Header:** Improve user navigation with a sticky header that remains visible as users scroll.
 - **Google Fonts:** Access a wide range of fonts from Google Fonts for creative typography.